 I make most of my income from freelance writing, and I made a simple WordPress portfolio website where I showcase some of my skills and previous work.

-Trust me, this makes a massive difference when you contact job leads on social media or through email.
+Trust me, having a portfolio makes a massive difference when you contact job leads on social media or through email.

 This isn’t the most common way to turn $100 into $1,000 dollars, but it’s fairly passive and definitely a creative way to make money.